 A company and a registrar will agree on the application contract.
 This is an important step of the ISO Registration Process because it defines the rights and obligations of both parties, and includes liability issues, confidentiality and access rights.

 The registrar will require a copy of your quality manual and procedures to verify that all the requirements of the standard are addressed.
 The ISO Registration Process is not a quick process, be sure to allow 2-4 weeks in advance for the registrar to fully review all of the necessary documents.

 Though optional, this 2-4 week initial review of the system identifies any significant omissions or weaknesses.
 It saves time and allows the registrar to assess any issues and resolve logistics before the actual assessment audit.

-During the audit, or physical onsite inspection of procedures in action, the auditors will issue findings if they assess anything that doesn’t meet requirements, or nonconformities.
+During the ISO audit process, or physical onsite inspection of procedures in action, the auditors will issue findings if they assess anything that doesn’t meet requirements, or nonconformities.
 The length of this step of the ISO Registration Process will depend on the scope of the audit and the size your organization.

-In general, the flow of activities during the audit is as follows:
+In general, the flow of activities during the ISO 9001 audit is as follows:

 During the audit, if the auditors find anything that does not meet with the requirements of the ISO standard or that does not meet the requirements of your procedures, they determine the severity and issue a finding.
 Audit findings are usually called nonconformities and fall into one of two categories depending on severity.

 The primary difference to you between a major and minor nonconformance is that your registration cannot proceed until all major nonconformities are closed and verified by the Registrar.
 This usually involves a re-audit of the involved areas and, of course, the associated costs.
 Minor nonconformities require a corrective action plan and they are closed at the first surveillance.